 Alternatively, place oregano sprigs in a dehydrator or low oven.
 Once they’re drained of all moisture, strip off the leaves and use them on a variety of savory dishes.

-3. Keep your home free of harsh cleaning agents while still retaining the antimicrobial, antiseptic properties you need.
-Create a nontoxic, multi-purpose spray cleaner by combining 20 drops of oregano essential oil for every 1 cup of water.
-Add a couple squirts of mild liquid dish soap for sticking power.
+Create a non-toxic, multi-purpose spray cleaner by combining 20 drops of oregano essential oil for every 1 cup of water.
+Add a couple of squirts of mild liquid dish soap for sticking power.

-4. Concoct a natural medicinal ointment made with oregano essential oil.
 Gently heat coconut oil or shea butter in a saucepan until it liquifies.
 To about ¼ cup of this carrier, add 10 drops oregano essential oil.
 Pour it into a small jar before it re-thickens.
-(If you prefer, use a Vaseline-like product, and mix a spoonful of this with a few drops oregano oil.)
+(If you prefer, use a Vaseline-like product, and mix a spoonful of this with a few drops of oregano oil.)

 This topical treatment can be dabbed on the bottoms of your feet or on your toes for fungal infections, or on your chest and below your nostrils for sinus infections.
 Always test a small amount of your homemade ointment on the skin before applying it liberally.
 Never put oregano oil directly to the skin without diluting it with a carrier.

-6. Toss fresh sprigs of oregano on vegetables, chicken, or fish before cooking.
 Similarly, sprigs can be added to the stew pot.
 Remove the sprigs before serving.
-The flavor and beneficial properties will still be infused in your dish.
+The flavor and beneficial properties will still be infused into your dish.

 Because oregano has so many healthy applications, it’s not surprising that it’s been used for centuries for cooking, tea blends, homemade cleaning products, and natural medicines.
 Chances are, you’ll be thinking of new ways to use this antioxidant-rich, potent herb at every turn.